matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 513) Updating a Managed Instance Group (MIG)?
 Answer: Rolling Update: Gradual update of instances in an instance group to the new instance template.
 Specify new
 template: Optional specify template for canary testing.
-Specify how you want the update to be done" When should the update happen?
+Specify how you want the update to be done.
+When should the update happen?
 Start update immediately proactive or when instance group is resized later Opportunistic.
 How should the update happen?
 Maximum surge: How many instances are added at any point in time?
 Maximum unavailable: How many instances can be offline during the update?
 Rolling Restart/Replace: Gradual restart of replace of all instances in